AlexanderFlick/TechShowcase/README.md

 - Retry logic using Polly on HttpClient calls
 - Simple polymorphism in test project
 - Utilizing Records
+- Keep Cyclomatic Low, Only One Scope Per Method

 ## Things to still implement: